Product Name: Vison Epoxy

 Do not grout below 50°F or above 90°F ambient temperature.

-Do not use chemical cleaner containing acid for routine maintenance programs for the first 14 days.
+Do not use a chemical cleaner containing acid for routine maintenance programs for the first 14 days.
 Vison Epoxy is resistant to mold and mildew growth, but the organic material on the surface can provide a food source.
-It is recommended periodically cleaning surface with T.S.P solution to remove dirt, food residues, and scums which prevented mold and mildew growth.
+It is recommended periodically clean the surface with T.S.P solution to remove dirt, food residues, and scums which prevented mold and mildew growth.

 Sealing and Staining

 No sealers are required for Vison Epoxy grout.
-Light colored grout my show walking traffic due to traffic volume and texture, if may be necessary to increase maintenance frequency to remove collected surface debris.
+Light-colored grout may show walking traffic due to traffic volume and texture, it may be necessary to increase maintenance frequency to remove collected surface debris.